moataz-mahmoud/moataz-mahmoud.github.io/_posts/2019-11-15-introductio-to-e2e-testing-usign-protractor-in-typescript.md

 #### The config file

 This config file will hold some data like the browser to run the tests with, the test to be run, and the selenium web address.
 Protractor supports a huge set of known browser.
 We will use Google Chrome in our case, but feel free to use any other browser.
 The specs to be run here is only 'test.js'.
 Note that it's 'test.js' not 'test.ts'.
 Again, you can't run a TypeScript file directly.
 Instead you generate a converted JavaScript version and run it.
-The last option is the selenium address which is all the time should be set to: http://localhost:4444/wd/hub.
-So the final view of the config file should be:
+The selenium address is also been set here and all the time it should be set to: <http://localhost:4444/wd/hub>.
+The final component of the configuration file is the parameters.
+The idea behind this parameter section is to keep a single point of contact to them, as well as keep them shared between all the files which can access that configuration file.
+For example, in our case there will be a base URL parameter which holds the URL of the website where the test cases will run against.
+If we kept it only in a specific file, so it will be only accessible to its contents.
+So we can say that the params section is where we store the global variables of project.
+The final view of the config file should be:

 ```typescript
 import { Config } from "protractor"